Waveform machining is standard with EDGECAM, no additional

 When cutting a convex area the opposite affect occurs.
 As the material falls away the tool path step over is increased to maintain the desired engagement.Smooth Tool Path By ensuring the cycle produces a smooth tangent tool path, the velocity of the machine can be maintained and the desired feed rates achieved.
 This also has the benefit of reducing shaking and vibration on the machine and component.

 Linking the Tool Path The links within the cycle are aware of the rapid and High Feed rate settings for the machine tool.
 When moving to the next cut the cycle will automatically choose the fastest method to get to that point.
-In localised areas the tool will stay at depth, but on long moves the tool retracts and rapids to position.
+In localized areas the tool will stay at depth, but on long moves the tool retracts and rapids to position.

 Stay at Depth When the tool stays at depth the path will automatically move around the stock when required.
 The moves at depth can be at high Feed and allows the user to specify a small retract to stop the tool rubbing on the floor of the part.